1. Introduction

 Amazon Web Services (AWS) is a leading cloud platform that provides organizations with scalable computing, storage, and networking services.
 Companies rely on AWS to host applications, manage data, and run critical business operations in the cloud.
 Because AWS environments are highly dynamic and may involve multiple accounts, they require continuous monitoring to ensure that configurations remain secure and compliant.

-What is the AWS–Hyver Integration?
+What is the AWS–Cye Platform Integration?

 Scans daily with minimal performance impact.